 As vice president of corporate services, Malinda provides overall human resource strategic leadership to the organization.
 She is directly responsible for all aspects of human resources, payroll, facilitates and administrative services for Southwest Power Pool.
 She oversees the development and implementation of human resource policies, programs and services, including employee relations, employment practices, compensation and benefits, recruitment and orientation, training and development, retention, legal compliance and procedures, and employee communications.
 Malinda also has oversight of the development and implementation of all aspects of facility management and administrative services, including meeting and event planning.

 Malinda has 30 years of experience in the electric utility industry.
 She joined SPP in 1985 as systems programmer and has served in a variety of roles within the organization.
 Malinda holds a bachelor's degree from Hendrix College, an executive MBA from the University of Arkansas at Little Rock and has a senior professional in human resources (SPHR) designation.

-Vice president, information technology; chief security officer
+Senior vice president, information technology; chief security officer

-As vice president of IT, Barbara Sugg directs the development, architecture, implementation, monitoring, support, security and telecommunications services provided by SPP to its members and customers.
+As senior vice president of IT, Barbara Sugg directs the development, architecture, implementation, monitoring, support, security and telecommunications services provided by SPP to its members and customers.
 She is responsible for establishing IT strategy and policies and developing the IT leadership team; the department has over 140 employees.

 Barbara has 28 years of IT experience in the electric utility industry.
 She joined SPP in 1997 as a senior IT specialist, focused on application development and maintenance for computer systems in support of tariff administration, reliability coordination and regional energy scheduling.
 She has been a member of the SPP management team since 1999 and became vice president of information technology in 2010.